th3rdwave/react-native-safe-area-context/README.md

 npm install --save react-native-safe-area-context
 ```

 You then need to link the native parts of the library for the platforms you are using.

+#### Linking in React Native >= 0.60

+Linking the package is not required anymore with [Autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

+- **iOS Platform:**

+  `$ npx pod-install`

+#### Linking in React Native < 0.60

 The easiest way to link the library is using the CLI tool by running this command from the root of your project:

 ```
 react-native link react-native-safe-area-context